This post may contain affiliate links.

 I knew I was going through the tretinoin purge when I started getting a lot more cysts and cystic acne than usual.
 It was rough, but the results are so worth it.
 I no longer deal with cystic acne and I’m so happy about that.

-How Long Will The Tretinoin Purge Last?
+How Long Does The Tretinoin Purge Last?

 The 100 dollar question, how long does your skin purge before it clears up?!